Jouujo/Joanna-s-Portfolio/README.md

 ## Key Features

 ### Smooth Scrolling Navigation
-Clicking nav links scrolls to each section — no reloads.
+Clicking nav links scrolls to each section.

 ### Custom Chatbot
 A lightweight JavaScript chatbot that responds to user questions about me using a hardcoded JSON dictionary.
 It includes a typewriter-style typing animation and fits the pastel aesthetic.